-Furthermore, Mr. Long presented a letter from their family doctor supporting the need for an accessible property, both presently and in the future as they age.
+Furthermore, Mr. Long presented a doctor's letter supporting the need for an accessible property, both presently and in the future as they age.

 In conclusion, Mr. Long requested that the RVCA Hearing Board approve their application for the lower level, porch, and the retention of the current fill.
 He expressed gratitude to the board members for their consideration.